Boy-Gamera Child-Hero, and the hero-child brigade.

 Uh-oh.
-The Giant Monster Council has been disbanded!
+The Giant Monster Council in Japan has been disbanded!
 Not the Giant Monster Council!
 So much downtime between rubber suit attacks, all those politicians just sat around watching Godzilla movies.

 GAMERA THE BRAVE is the 12th Gamera movie, and to date, the 1st and only Millennium era Gamera film.

 GAMERA THE BRAVE opens in 1973.
 A town on fire, people fleeing; giant turtle superhero Gamera arrives, pitted against the pointy birds called Gaos.
+(GAMERA 3: THE REVENGE OF IRIS had the cliffhanger ending with the Gaos birds swarming at Gamera as he stood tall amidst Tokyo aflame.
+Here is the outcome of that battle!)
 Amidst the fleeing crowd, a young boy stops to stare in wonder at the fiery battle across the bay.
 Lasers split the night, as Gaos eye-beams slice through turtle flesh, and a flock of the bloodthirsty birds descend on Gamera.
 The young boy and the crowd look on from afar.
 Gamera rises in pain, starts to glow – and self-destructs!
 Taking all the Gaos with him!
 The crowd yell, “Gamera sacrificed himself for us!
 We’re saved!”…

 The man, Kousuke (Kanji Tsuda) and his young son Toru (Ryô Tomioka) are visiting the grave of his wife.
 Toru is about the same age Kousuke was when he witnessed Gamera dying.
 Now Toru voices a sad reality: “She died in a car accident.
 She is not up in heaven.
 She’s in a pile of ashes under this grave.
 This will be the first summer I spend without my mother.”